Liam-Deacon/online-store-rest-api/README.md

 - Remove a gift from the list
 - List the already added gifts of the list
 - Purchase a gift from the list
-- Generate a report from the list which will print out the gifts and their statuses.
+- Generate a report from the list which will print out gifts & their statuses.
   - The report must include two sections:
     - Purchased gifts: each purchased gift with their details.
     - Not purchased gifts: each available gift with their details.

 ### Implementation Notes 📄

 There are two concrete implementations for realising a gift list with the following classes from `online_store/backend/gift_list.py`:

 - `BasicGiftList`, a pure python implementation of a gift list **(Well Tested)**.
 - `SqlDatabaseGiftList`, an SQL ORM based implementation of a gift list for use within a flask (or Django) REST API app.
 In this example, the ORM models are found in `online_store/backend/models/` and the REST API is implemented in `online_store/backend/routes/gifts.py`.

 ### Development Setup ⚙️